 As one of the factors in the review of compensation matters, the Committee considers the anticipated tax treatment to the Company.
 The deductibility of some types of compensation for named executive officers (other than the chief financial officer) depends upon the timing of a named executive officer's vesting or exercise of previously granted rights or on whether such plans qualify as "performance-based" plans under the provisions of the tax laws.
 The Committee usually seeks to satisfy the requirements necessary to allow the compensation of its named executive officers to be deductible under Section 162(m) of the Internal Revenue Code, but may also approve compensation that is not deductible under Section 162(m).
-For example, for fiscal 2015 no annual bonuses would have been paid, and no equity awards would have been granted in fiscal 2015, to any of the named executive officers if the Company had not achieved at least 8.3% ROIC or \$1.20 of adjusted diluted EPS.
+For example, with the exception of Mr. Heckman's guaranteed bonus, for fiscal 2014 no annual bonuses would have been paid, and no equity awards would have been granted in fiscal 2014, to any of the named executive officers if the Company had not achieved at least 5.5% ROIC or \$0.70 of EPS.